h2non/paco/README.rst

 Small and idiomatic utility library for coroutine-driven, asynchronous-oriented generic programming in Python +3.4.

-Built on top of `asyncio`_, paco provides missing capabilities from Python `stdlib` to write asynchronous concurrent cooperative multitasking in a nice-ish way, plus higher-order function goodness.
+Built on top of `asyncio`_, paco provides missing capabilities from Python `stdlib` to write asynchronous cooperative multitasking in a nice-ish way, plus higher-order function goodness.

+paco can be your utility belt to deal with I/O-bound non-blocking concurrent code in a better and elegant way.

 Features
 --------